Allen19994147/Van_Der_Pol_Oscillator/README.md

-# Van_Der_Pol_Oscillator
+# Van_Der_Pol_Oscillator # Synchronizaiton

-Using Van Der Pol Oscillator as a system to be studied.
+In this task, the dynamic of a Van Der Pol Oscillator is studied.

-Built an observer for the system to estimate its velocity based on its position measurement using contraction analysis.
+An observer is designed to estimate its velocity based on its position measurement using contraction analysis.

-Designed a controller to synchronize two Van Der Pol Oscillators based on velocity estimation.
+A controller is designed to synchronize two Van Der Pol Oscillators based on velocity estimation.